AMerkuri/cubyz-server-docker/README.md

 | Upstream tag detected (polling) | `v1.0.0` | ✅ Yes | `1.0.0`, `latest` |
 | Upstream master changes (polling) | `master` | ❌ No | `dev` |

+#### Automatic Upstream Polling

+A GitHub Actions workflow runs **every hour** to check for upstream changes:

+1. **New tags** – Compares upstream [Cubyz tags](https://github.com/PixelGuys/Cubyz/tags) against existing GHCR image tags.
+Any missing version triggers a release build.

+2. **Master branch commits** – Compares the latest upstream `master` commit SHA against the last built SHA.
+If different, triggers a `dev` build.
+The SHA is tracked via a `.last-dev-sha` file committed to this repository.

+This ensures Docker images stay in sync with upstream.

 ### Picking a Tag

 For stable deployments, pin an exact version (`X.Y.Z`).
 Use `latest` only when you intentionally want automatic upgrades.
 Use `dev` to test bleeding-edge changes from upstream master (not recommended for production).